The Void (virtual reality): Technology

 The original prototype of the system, which simulated the interior of a spaceship, utilized an Oculus Rift Development Kit 1 headset, a 10-foot long wall, and electromagnetic sensors for position tracking.
 Early iterations of The Void's vest system were updated to use the Oculus Rift Development Kit 2, along with Beats by Dr. Dre headphones, and a Leap Motion sensor for hand tracking.
 To overcome their limitations and improve the experience, the company intended to eventually replace these off-the-shelf parts with custom-designed components.

 One of these new components was a custom-designed headset codenamed "Rapture", which features curved, per-eye 2K resolution OLED displays with a claimed 180-degree field of vision, a custom optics system, Bang and Olufsen headphones, and microphones for communication between players.
 The company stated that Rapture was intended to provide a higher-quality virtual reality experience in comparison to the consumer-grade hardware previously used.
 Bretschneider personally invested $250,000 into the Rapture project.
 The Void's developers also planned to replace the optical tracking system with a radio-based system.
-The current system utilizes markers on the helmet and props that are similar to those used in a motion capture rig, which requires that the motion tracking cameras have an unobstructed view of the stage and restricts the height of the walls.
+The current system utilizes markers on the helmet and props that are similar to those used in a motion capture rig, which requires that the motion tracking cameras have an unobstructed view of the stage and restrict the height of the walls.

 Multiple themed experiences can be designed for use on the same stage layout; experiences used at The Void's test location included one where players explore an ancient temple, and a first-person shooter-styled mission known as "Research Facility".
 Outside organizations showed interest in having education-oriented experiences developed for The Void, including police training and nature exploration.
 VR experiences are being developed by The Void and by other partners, such as the University of Utah and video game studios.